-- Provide resources and support to reduce energy demand in leased assets. - Assess all buildings for energy efficiency and decarbonisation measures as part of the Asset Management Strategy. - Improve building fabric and install low-carbon heating in leased assets. - Install solar panels on leased assets, where suitable.

-- Percent of buildings rated EPC B or above - Percent of buildings with a heat pump or low-carbon heating system installed - Percent of buildings with solar PV on the roof

-- Cost savings for tenants from improved energy efficiency - Improved wellbeing for tenants from draught-proofing and thermal comfort - Easier to let properties with a higher energy efficiency rating

-- Funding: Some activities will require Council funding, other activities may be able to leverage private finance.
-If the Council invests in building improvements it may not be able to recoup its investment, particularly if the tenants pay the bills and benefit from utility cost reductions.
-Solar PV does provide an opportunity to sell electricity to tenants. - Legal: Opportunities for action are dependent on lease agreements and the level of ownership and control over different elements of the asset. - Property owner tenant relations: Getting buy-in from tenants for certain activities will be critical to their successful delivery.
-Some changes would be disruptive to tenants, possibly requiring rent-free periods. - Infrastructure: Early engagement with the DNO for actions requiring electrification will be needed to understand costs and timeframes implications.
+Activities Assess all b the Asset M Improve bu ources and support to reduce energy demand in leased assets. uildings for energy efficiency and decarbonisation measures as part of lanagement Strategy. ilding fabric and install low-carbon heating in leased assets. panels on leased assets, where suitable.
+Key performance in ndicators Percent of I buildings rated EPC B or above buildings with a heat pump or low-carbon heating system installed buildings with solar PV on the roof Co-benefits Improved well or tenants from improved energy efficiency being for tenants from draught-proofing and thermal comfort roperties with a higher energy efficiency rating Risks and dependent ncies to leverage not be able benefit from electricity t Legal : Oppo of ownersh Property ov activities wi disruptive t me activities will require Council funding, other activities may be able private finance.
+If the Council invests in building improvements it may to recoup its investment, particularly if the tenants pay the bills and n utility cost reductions.
+Solar PV does provide an opportunity to sell o tenants. ortunities for action are dependent on lease agreements and the level ip and control over different elements of the asset. wner - tenant relations : Getting buy-in from tenants for certain Il be critical to their successful delivery.
+Some changes would be o tenants, possibly requiring rent-free periods. re : Early engagement with the DNO for actions requiring on will be needed to understand costs and timeframes implications.